Stephen Jolly: Mayor of Yarra (2024–present)

 In 2024 Jolly was elected as the Councillor for the Mackillop ward.
 Jolly ran with a grouping of independents named "Yarra for All".
 The grouping picked up 4 out of 9 councillors, dislodging the Greens from power.
-On 19 November 2024 Jolly was elected mayor of the City of Yarra.
+On 19 November 2024 Jolly was elected to serve as mayor of the City of Yarra for 2025.
+He was re-elected in November 2025 to serve as mayor for 2026.